Pet Sematary (2019 film): Development

-On March 5, 2010, Paramount Pictures was developing a new adaptation of Stephen King's novel Pet Sematary, and that Matt Greenberg had been hired to write the screenplay.
+On March 5, 2010, Paramount Pictures announced that it was developing a new adaptation of Stephen King's novel Pet Sematary, and that Matt Greenberg had been hired to write the screenplay.
 (He was later credited with the "screen story".)
 By October 2013, Lorenzo di Bonaventura and Steven Schneider were to serve as producers for the production, and Juan Carlos Fresnadillo was in talks to direct.

 In August 2017, Andy Muschietti, director of the 2017 film adaptation of Stephen King's It, said that he and his sister, Barbara Muschietti, wanted to adapt Pet Sematary.

 On October 30, 2017, it was announced that Paramount Pictures had officially greenlit the film, which was expected to be directed by Kevin Kölsch and Dennis Widmyer, from a screenplay by Jeff Buhler and David Kajganich (the latter went uncredited).
-Aside from Di Bonaventura and Schneider, Mark Vahradian also produced.
+Aside from di Bonaventura and Schneider, Mark Vahradian also produced.
 Other filmmakers considered were Sean Carter and Johannes Roberts.